Update 2022-06-16: I am no longer recommending the Amazon affiliate programs. Commissions are just too low to make all the hard work worth it.

 2. I change the design/logo of the website.

 Changing the web design and logo are the most important things I do after a new acquisition.
-Most websites I buy have a crappy design and convert poorly, it’s easy to boost the revenues by 25-50% through improving the brand and CRO of the site.
+Most websites I buy have a crappy design and convert poorly, it’s easy to boost the revenues by 25-50% by improving the brand and CRO of the site.

 2.1 CRO (Conversion Rate Optimization)

 Increase the CTR.
 More clicks mean more sales.
-For improving CRO, I add CTA boxes, Sidebar widgets, and CRO-optimized ranking table for the best products.
+For improving CRO, I add CTA boxes, Sidebar widgets, and a CRO-optimized ranking table for the best products.
 For a quick CRO guide, you can check this article.

 2.2 New logo